tejaschaudhari131/Solar-Irradiance-prediction-/README.md

 As this is a final year college project, contributions are not expected.
 However, if you have suggestions for improvements, feel free to fork the repository and submit a pull request.
 We welcome constructive feedback and ideas for further development.

-## Acknowledgments

-We would like to express our gratitude to our college professors for their guidance and support throughout this project.
-We also appreciate the contributions of open-source libraries and tools that made this work possible.
-Finally, we thank our peers for their collaboration and feedback during the development process.